 Interest income from interest bearing investments is recognized using the effective interest method.
 Dividends are accrued as of the ex-dividend date.
 Realized gains or losses on the sale of investments, including foreign exchange gains or losses on such investments, are calculated on an average cost basis.
-Distributions received from an underlying fund are included in interest income, dividend income or realized gains (losses) on sale of investments, as appropriate.
+Distributions received from an underlying fund are included in interest income, dividend income, realized gains (losses) on sale of investments or fee rebate income, as appropriate.